disclaimer

 Lansing MI 48933

 The office is open to the public between 8:00 a.m. and 5:00 p.m. on all working days, excluding State holidays.
-Requesters are required to submit a request by 3:00 p.m. for same-day service.
-For more information, the customer service may be reached via mail at VRCustomerService@michigan.gov or call the Eligibility Unit at (517) 335–8666, press option #3.
+Requesters must submit a request by 3:00 p.m. for same-day service.
+For more information, customer service may be reached via mail at VRCustomerService@michigan.gov or by calling the Eligibility Unit at (517) 335–8666, press option #3.

-The payment of a $34 base fee is required to obtain a copy of a divorce record.
-Other charges that may apply including;
+A $34 base fee is required to obtain a copy of the divorce record.
+Other charges that may apply include:

 • $16 for each additional copy